 “Not to inflate our own self importance, but I think it’s important to have a place for students to voice their own unfiltered opinions and experiences.
-You can disagree with opinions but not experiences”, says Albert on the importance of the project.
-He describes the magazine as being “an archive of experiences”.
+You can disagree with opinions but not experiences”, said Albert on the importance of the project.
+He described the magazine as being “an archive of experiences”.
 Through Voices, participants, some anonymous, tell their own stories.
-As a result, collaborating with a large number of people, Voices is able to gather “experiences in a plethora of fields as well as something for students’ portfolios”.
+As a result, collaborating with a large number of people, the project is able to gather “experiences in a plethora of fields as well as something for students’ portfolios”.

-The first volume of this academic year, number thirteen, focuses on Black History Month and Albert is “obsessed with every article”.
+The first volume of this academic year, number 13, focuses on Black History Month, and Albert described being “obsessed with every article”.

 “The stories!
-The journalists hit it out of the park”, Albert remarks regarding his highlights of producing the latest volume.
-He adds that participants’ “openness and willingness to share was honestly key to everything”.
+The journalists hit it out of the park”, Albert remarked regarding the highlights of producing the latest volume.
+He added that participants’ “openness and willingness to share was honestly key to everything”.
 “There is some of the best writing I’ve ever seen in Volume XIII.
 Everyone was amazing.
 Jo’s article gave me major insight and changed how I view not only the university but also the world, Joshua’s allowed me to understand him better and has lowkey shifted my politics.
 Sharlene’s poem at the end?
-Powerful”, he says.
+Powerful”, he said.

-He praises Julia, the photographer, from Mayne Creative.
+He praised Julia, the photographer, from Mayne Creative.
 “That’s how you shoot black people/darker tones.
-Lights for hair texture, tone, complexion, everything was taken into account, and every single person looked like a pro model”, he says.
+Lights for hair texture, tone, complexion, everything was taken into account, and every single person looked like a pro model”, he said.
 As a result, “it was an empowering feeling personally, and it translates brilliantly to the magazine”.

 For Albert, the future of Voices looks bright.
-He hopes that the project “grows and grows”, wishing to “venture into other alternative forms of media” and, when possible, run events.
+He hoped that the project “grows and grows”, wishing to “venture into other alternative forms of media” and, when possible, run events.

 The next volume of the magazine will focus on mental health.
-Albert notes how everyone goes through difficult times and says “I think one thing the mag has done amazingly in the past is being blunt and raw, and I really want to continue that in this next one.”
-On choosing this topic, he says: “I think it’s important to touch on topics I or my team can relate to.
+Albert noted how everyone goes through difficult times, adding: “I think one thing the mag has done amazingly in the past is being blunt and raw, and I really want to continue that in this next one.”
+On choosing this topic, he said: “I think it’s important to touch on topics I or my team can relate to.
 Our generation has done a great job of normalising mental health discussions, and I hope people can pick up this next one and not just empathise with the next stories but learn more about themselves and hopefully their friends as well.”